HigherLevelDev/hldk/README.md

 4. Run the HLDK server with ./hldk.sh
 5. Access the web UI in your browser at http://localhost:3010
 6. Get your free API Key from here: https://higherlevel.dev/app
-7. Get a Claude API Key from Anthropic and enter it into the config page
+7. Get a Claude API Key from https://console.anthropic.com and enter it into the config page
 8. Import your local git repo as a workspace
 9. Chat with the SE Agent to make updates to your system